Steve Hagerty

 Stephen H. Hagerty (born November 15, 1968) is an American entrepreneur, businessman, and politician.
-He was the 21st mayor of Evanston, Illinois from May 8, 2017, to May 10, 2021.
-A month after Hagerty retired from office, Evanston was recognized as an All-American City by the National Civic League due to its local reparation's initiative and Evanston Cares Network, both of which occurred during his administration.
+Born in Attleboro, Massachusetts, He was the 21st mayor of Evanston, Illinois from May 8, 2017, to May 10, 2021.
+A month after Hagerty retired from office, Evanston was recognized as an All-American City by the National Civic League due to its local reparations initiative and Evanston Cares Network, both of which occurred during his administration.

 Early life and education

 Hagerty grew up in Attleboro, Massachusetts.
 As a teenager, he worked on his family's farm, selling milk and garden produce to his neighbors, and served as a paper boy for his local newspaper, The Sun Chronicle.
 While attending Attleboro High School, Hagerty played as the only boy on the all-girls field hockey team his senior year before graduating in 1987.
 Hagerty attended Syracuse University, receiving a degree in consumer studies in 1991, and earned his Master of Public Administration from Syracuse's Maxwell School of Citizenship and Public Affairs in 1993.
 He moved to Evanston with his wife, Lisa Altenbernd, in 2001.